BOOST: Bootstrapping Strategy-Driven Reasoning Programs for Program-Guided Fact-Checking: Introduction

+\item We introduce a flexible set of atomic functions for reasoning program construction, enabling BOOST to generate more robust and adaptable reasoning programs.

-\item Experimental results on two benchmarks show that \textit{BOOST} consistently outperforms existing approaches in zero and few-shot settings.
-The substantial performance gains with bootstrapped demonstrations highlight the effectiveness of our strategy-driven approach in fact-checking. \end{itemize}
+\item Experimental results on two benchmarks show that BOOST consistently outperforms existing approaches in both zero-shot and few-shot settings.
+The substantial performance gains achieved with bootstrapped demonstrations highlight the effectiveness of BOOST and represent a significant advancement in program-guided reasoning for fact-checking.